imse586/imse586.github.io/syllabus/syllabus.md

   - A single offense will result in 0 points for the involved assignment *and* a reduction of three (3) letter grade levels in the final course grade (e.g., from A- to B-).
   - Multiple offenses in assignments will result in a failing grade (E) for the course.
   - If a student provided unauthorized help to other students, all parties will receive the same penalty.
-  - Once you have read this syllabus to completion, use *zephyr* as the answer to the question in the first homework.

 **Project rules**